 Havering residents should have access to high quality, affordable new homes and the Council will seek to maximise affordable housing provision from development proposals.
-All developments of more than 10 dwellings or residential developments with a site area of more than 1,000 square metres are required to provide at least 35% affordable housing based on habitable rooms.
+All developments of 10 or more dwellings or residential developments with a site area of more than 1,000 sq m are required to provide at least 35% affordable housing based on habitable rooms (gross).
+Residential development on public sector land where there is no portfolio agreement with the Mayor or on industrial sites where the scheme would result in a net loss of industrial capacity will be required to provide 50% affordable housing.

-Proposals which do not meet the 35% threshold, or require public subsidy to do so, will be required to submit a detailed viability assessment.
-The Council will also apply a review mechanism to ensure that the maximum affordable housing contributions is secured if viability improves over time.
+Proposals which do not meet the 35% or 50% thresholds set out above, or require public subsidy to do so, will be required to submit a detailed viability assessment.
+The Council will also apply a review mechanism in order to ensure that the maximum affordable housing contributions is secured if viability improves over time

-Proposals that meet or exceed the 35% threshold without public subsidy are not required to submit viability information.
+Proposals that meet or exceed the 35% or 50% thresholds without public subsidy are not required to submit viability information.
 Such applications will be subject to an early review mechanism, but this will only be triggered if an agreed level of progress is not made within two years of permission being granted.